 Sources: TWZ Ofek armored command vehicle

-Repair-support family expansion reported
+Repair-support derivative reported

 Sources: Topwar Ofek family overview